 The success of the initiative has prompted an expansion of the programme.
 Phase II, which includes training in the recently revised ICC trade rules for demand guarantees (URDG 758 and Incoterms ® 2010), went live on 19 September 2011.

 “Promotion of the correct application of ICC trade rules is a core objective of the ICC Banking Commission, so we are delighted that the e-Learning programme has proved such a successful addition to the EBRD Trade Facilitation Programme,” said Thierry Senechal, ICC Policy Manager and Secretary of the ICC Banking Commission.

-Please visit ICC Digital Economy for more information
+Please visit ICC Digital Growth or more information

 Please visit EBRD e-learning programme for more information